 A. No!
-This is not an "iron man" competitive event.
+This is not an “iron man” competitive event.
 Our name comes from the early iron industry that dominated northern Chester County in colonial times.
-Many of the courses wind through the creeks and valleys in which the early forges and furnaces were located and where the French and Pickering Creeks Conservation Trust has preserved nearly 12,000 acres of scenic, environmentally sensitive, and agricultural lands.
+Many of the courses wind through the creeks and valleys in which the early forges and furnaces were located and where the French & Pickering Creeks Conservation Trust has preserved more than 13,000 acres of scenic, environmentally sensitive, and agricultural lands.

 Q. Is this a Race?

 A. No. No one is timed.
-Ride at your own pace and enjoy the beautiful countryside, much of which has been preserved by the Trust and is marked by “Preserved Forever” signs.
+Ride at your own pace and enjoy the beautiful countryside, much of which has been preserved by French & Pickering and is marked by “Preserved Forever” signs.

 Q. May I register the day of the ride?